 How do you recognize quality?
 Read the label and look for quality ingredients such as aged bark (or composted forest products), perlite, vermiculite, lime, sphagnum peat moss (not sedge peat), and a wetting agent (helps soil stay uniformly moist).
 Other ingredients might be gypsum, peat humus, and compost.
 Optional ingredients include moisture-holding polymer and fertilizer.
 A few even include pesticides; avoid those for vegetables and herbs.
 Products labeled “bagged topsoil” and “compost” are cheaper, but reserve them for working into the ground, not for pots.
 In a pot, where watering happens often and plant roots need to fill the container, you need a lighter medium.

 What about mixes with fertilizer included?
 Some potting mixes include just enough fertilizer to give plants a charge when they’re starting.
 Mixes designed to feed for several months run out sooner in hot weather with frequent watering.
-You can add time-released granules or try a soluble fertilizer such as Bonnie Herb & Vegetable Plant Food.
+You can add time-released granules or try a soluble fertilizer such as Bonnie Herb, Vegetable & Flower Plant Food.

 One way to test a soil is to see how it drains.
 When soil is placed in a pot and watered, the water should start draining out within five to ten seconds.
 If the soil becomes soupy or water drips out slowly, you’ve chosen the wrong soil.